Success, New Hampshire

 Success is an unincorporated township in Coös County, New Hampshire, United States.
 It is located directly to the east of the city of Berlin, and borders on the state of Maine.
-Success is part of the Berlin, NH–VT Micropolitan Statistical Area.
+Success is part of the Berlin, NH-VT Micropolitan Statistical Area.

-As of the 2020 census, the township had a population of 4.
+As of the 2020 census, the township had a population of four.
 There are seasonal homes, cabins, and cottages mainly located around Success Pond, which give the township an additional small seasonal population.

-As of 2005, one of the larger landowners in Success is the Androscoggin Valley Regional Refuse Disposal District.
+As of 2005, one of the larger landowners in Success was the Androscoggin Valley Regional Refuse Disposal District.

 History

 Success was granted in 1773 and contained about 90472 acre.
 The grantees were Benjamin Mackay and about seventy others.

-The state of New Hampshire requires a nearby incorporated town to exercise the responsibilities that would fall to the town of Success if it should be incorporated.
-Some towns in the state bearing such responsibility have sought to be relieved of it.

 Blanchard and Twitchell Railroad

 A railroad was built by Blanchard and Twitchell Company in 1892 from the Boston and Maine Railroad in Berlin through the aboriginal forests to Success Pond in the northeast corner of the township.
 Six locomotives transported lumber and logs to Berlin sawmills over the 26 mi railway.
 Most of the Success township forests were gone within a decade, but the railway operated after 1904 as the George W. Blanchard and Sons Company Railroad, as Cassius M. C. Twitchell had sold his interest in the business in 1901.
 The Boston and Maine kept 1600 ft of interchange track in service when the remainder of the railroad was dismantled in 1907.